 There are so many ways to dress up a king upholstered headboard.
 To make an extra-luxurious statement, opt for a headboard in an elegant fabric and a rich color.
 Here, velvet and chocolate brown are the material and color of choice.
 A complementary blue-and-gold color pairing balances the rich headboard, while a luxurious curtain hangs behind the bed in an elegant demeanor.

 On the Double

 Proving that two is sometimes better than one, a double row of nailhead trim punctuates this headboard's simple shape and blue upholstery.
 In another double take, a mirrored wall behind the bed serves as a secondary headboard.
 The mirrored bedside table reflects the neutral colors in the room while the solid-colored upholstered headboard grounds the light and airy design.

 When choosing an upholstered headboard to match a wallpaper, consider matching the fabric to one of the less dominate colors within the pattern of the wallpaper.
-In this elegant bedroom, a gold headboard would have been striking, but it would have competed with the dominate metallic-gold leaf pattern in the wallpaper.
+In this elegant bedroom, a gold quilted headboard would have been striking, but it would have competed with the dominate metallic-gold leaf pattern in the wallpaper.
 Instead, the headboard fabric matches the secondary ecru abstract flower blossoms, which creates a visual connection between the walls and the bed.

 Carved in Style

 The best kind of DIY headboard doesn't sacrifice comfort for style, Here, the sculptural shape of this upholstered headboard mimics the look of carved wood, but it's much softer to lean against.
 A cushion underneath the fabric helps maintain its bouncy look and encourages snuggling up with a good book in bed.
 The velvety blue upholstery picks up the flourishes on the bedding and throw pillow, so it all looks a part of one cohesive set.